From Phogat sisters to Sakshi Malik: The rise of India’s top women wrestlers

-A marriage and maternal break for elder sister Geeta Phogat, who gave birth in December last year, has meant that she has not been competing in the past few years.
-But she has expressed a desire to return to the mat and the one-year delay of the Tokyo Olympics has given Geeta renewed hope to make another appearance at the Games.
+A marriage and maternal break for elder sister Geeta Phogat, who gave birth in December 2019, has meant that she has not been competing in the past few years.

 The situation is similar for Babita Phogat, who ventured into politics a few years back.
-Her last international medal was a silver at the 2018 Commonwealth Games, and she is also hoping to make the cut for the Tokyo Olympics along with her sister.
+Her last international medal was a silver at the 2018 Commonwealth Games.

 The first female Indian wrestler to win an Olympic medal, Sakshi Malik is a name that no Indian fan will easily forget.